 This chapter provides a preliminary identification of known properties that could potentially contain hazardous waste sites or hazardous materials.
-This chapter analyzes effects of the reasonable alternatives on these properties or potentially hazardous sites, including whether contaminated soils could be present within the construction footprint of the reasonable alternatives, and whether remediation or additional field analysis would be required.
-The chapter also analyzes the health and safety effects on construction workers or people who live near hazardous waste sites affected by the reasonable alternatives.
+This chapter analyzes effects of the Recommended Preferred Alternative (RPA) and the Refined RPA on these properties or potentially hazardous sites, including whether contaminated soils could be present within the construction footprint, and whether remediation or additional field analysis would be required.
+The chapter also analyzes the health and safety effects on construction workers or people who live near hazardous waste sites affected by the RPA and the Refined RPA.